AlexisSaezU/AlexisSaezU.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Hello!
-I am a doctoral candidate at the École Polytechnique Fédérale de Lausanne (EPFL), Switzerland.
-I have wide interests ranging from the mechanics of friction and fractures in geomaterials to the physics of earthquakes and faulting.
-Currently, I'm focused on understanding coupled hydro-mechanical processes in faults and fractured rocks.
-Generally, I use tools of theoretical and computational mechanics to understand the interplay between different physical processes involved in both natural and human-induced earthquakes.
+I am a doctoral candidate in Mechanics at the École Polytechnique Fédérale de Lausanne (EPFL), Switzerland.
+During my PhD, I have been working on the mechanics of fluid-driven frictional ruptures and its applications to injection-induced seismicity.
+More recently, I have been working on the mechanics of slow earthquakes in subduction zones.
+Generally speaking, I use tools of theoretical and computational continuum (solid and fluid) mechanics to understand the interplay between different physical processes involved in both natural and human-induced earthquakes.